 - The sharing of sexual imagery of children by adults as this constitutes child sexual abuse and schools should always inform the Police.
-Images of this kind should not be deleted from a child or adult's phone. - Children sharing adult pornography or exchanging sexual texts which do not contain imagery2.
+Images of this kind should not be deleted from a child or adult's phone. - Children sharing adult pornography or exchanging sexual texts which do not contain imagery.

-1 For the purposes of this policy, 'child', 'youth' and 'young person' refers to anyone under the age of 18; 'adult' refers to anyone aged 18 or over
+&lt;sup>1 For the purposes of this policy, 'child', 'youth' and 'young person' refers to anyone under the age of 18; 'adult' refers to anyone aged 18 or over

-2 All such incidents should be responded to with reference to the school's Online Safety Policy, and in line with the school's Safeguarding Policy
+&lt;sup>2 All such incidents should be responded to with reference to the school's Online Safety Policy, and in line with the school's Safeguarding Policy

-- Sexual imagery downloaded from the internet by a child3. - Sexual imagery downloaded from the internet by a child and shared with a peer (also under the age of 18) or an adult4.
+- Sexual imagery downloaded from the internet by a child. - Sexual imagery downloaded from the internet by a child and shared with a peer (also under the age of 18) or an adult.